AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ![Login](../screenshots/start/12.jpg)

 ## 12. Create a New Workspace
-A sidebar will appear with a list of all accessible subscriptions.
+A sidebar will appear with a list of all accessible workspaces.
 Follow the instructions and click `New Workspace.`
 ![Login](../screenshots/start/13.jpg)

 ## 13. Name Your Workspace
 Give your new workspace a name, adhering to the provided naming convention.
 Verify the name and click `Apply.` Follow the naming convention and assign a name: `urban-innovation-deNNN`, where `NNN` represents the number assigned to you.
-For example, `urban-innovation-de001` (Estera’s workspace).
+For example, `urban-innovation-de001` (Arshad’s workspace).

 ![Login](../screenshots/start/14.jpg)